Jooho Kim

 Honors and Awards

-• Graduate Research Fellowship in Science and Engineering, National Research Foundation of Korea (NRF), 2024 - 2025
+• Graduate Research Fellowship in Science and Engineering, National Research Foundation of Korea, Sep.
+2024 - Aug.
+2025

-• Agricultural Economics Alumni Scholarship, Department of Food and Resource Economics, Korea University, Spring 2022
+• Agricultural Economics Alumni Scholarship, Department of Food and Resource Economics, Korea University, Mar.
+2022

 Teaching